Starting A New Business? 7 Key Points To Keep In Mind.

 By Manika Premsingh

 As an Indian woman, whether you are looking to get married, or simply start living together as a couple, working out answers to this critical question can prevent any confusion or tension at a later stage.
-Awareness of your rights and responsibilities is the first step to ensuring your personal well being as well as that of the both of you as a couple.
+Awareness of your rights and responsibilities is the first step to ensuring your well-being as well as that of both of you as a couple.

-So here are 5 practical tips on joint finances for all you couples coming together:
+So here are 5 practical money management tips for couples on joint finances for all you couples coming together:

 Besides basic household expenses, both individually and as a couple you will be making discretionary expenses that can include anything from travel and luxury goods eating out and indulging any other interests.
 While the activities and even some of the goods (like electronics) might be shared interests, one of you could be better placed to buy them than the other, and can therefore provide for these expenses far more easily.
 If there is relative equality of earnings, then it goes without saying, that a halfway or near-halfway split is easier.
 Of course, the split does not need to be for each item every time, but if you have specific expenditures to be made, one half of the partnership can cover some expenses, while the other one can cover the rest.

-Lastly, if there are still persisting issues around savings and spending that you jointly are not being resolved, please take professional advice from both a financial planner as well as a lawyer.
-With finances being an important aspect for a modern couple’s journey together, do not side-step issues when particular choices are called for.
-Overtime, these can snowball into bigger concerns that might compromise the relationship.
-Receiving timely assistance might just be answer in such situations.
+Lastly, if there are persisting issues around savings and spending that you jointly are not being resolved, please take professional advice from both a financial planner as well as a lawyer.
+With finances being an indispensable aspect for a modern couple’s journey together, do not side-step issues when particular choices are called for.
+Over time, these can snowball into bigger concerns that might compromise the relationship.
+Receiving timely assistance might just be the answer in such situations.

 Manika is an entrepreneur and the founder of Orbis Economics, a research and content organisation that focuses on the economy.
 She also likes to write and feels very strongly about women's issues. read more...